CybrNight/CSE165-LabTools/README.md

 ### Normal Operations
 - Running from the command line/GUI with no arguments will open the main program menu
 ### Quick Generate Lab Folders
-If a lab number is passed on the command line like so: `./LabTools 6`
+If a lab number and question count is passed on the command line like so: `./LabTools 6 6` then it will generate the folder structure automatically without a template file.
 ### Lab Grader (WIP)
 This feature is not currently finished.
 Will not be supported on Windows.